Cerastium arvense aka Mouse Ear Chickweed

 Mouse Ear Chickweed, Field Chickweed, Field Mouse Ear

-How to care for Mouse Ear Chickweed
+How difficult is it to take care of Mouse Ear Chickweed

 Even if you don't have a green thumb, you can successfully care for Mouse Ear Chickweed due to its easy-going nature.